Transport in Bulgaria: Long-distance public transport

 Buses are frequently used in Bulgaria for long-distance travel.
 Long-distance coaches depart from Sofia from the Central, West and South Bus Stations, international routes are served by the Serdika Station.
 Besides public buses, coaches are also operated by private companies, like Union-Ivkoni, Biomet or Etap-Grup.
 Tickets can be purchased at the offices of these companies, at stations and from the bus driver.
 Some companies offer online booking.
-International destinations include Saloniki, Istanbul, Bucharest, Skopje and Belgrad.
+There are numerous international destinations to a number of European countries, as well as Turkey.
 Share taxis called marshrutka operate in Sofia, and in the countryside between smaller settlements.